This is the multi-page printable view of this section. Click here to print.

 Exposing Service Workloads

 This guide explains how to deploy applications with tenant-agnostic service workloads.
-These workloads can be part of multi-tenant applications or standalone applications that are completely tenant agnostic.
+These workloads can be part of multi-tenant applications or standalone applications that are entirely tenant-agnostic.

 Configuration